chasmani/piecewise-regression/paper/paper.md

 # Statement of need

 A common problem in many fields is to fit a straight line model to data that includes some change(s) in gradient.
-One approach would be numerical minimisation of the sum of squared errors via a grid search for the breakpoint position(s).
-Muggeo [@muggeo2003estimating] derived an alternative method to grid search, with the advantages of being more computationally efficient and allowing for more robust statistical analysis.
+One approach would be to perform a numerical optmisation over breakpoint position(s) to minimise the sum of squared errors, as implemented in the pwlf python package [@jekel2019pwlf].
+Muggeo [@muggeo2003estimating] derived an alternative method, with the advantages of being computationally efficient and allowing for robust statistical analysis.
 Many R packages implement this method including the segmented R package written by Muggeo himself [@muggeo2008segmented].
 However, at the time of writing, there are not comparable resources in Python.

 # Example

 An example plot is shown in \autoref{fig:example}.
+Data was generated with 3 breakpoints and some noise, and a model was then fit to that data with 3 breakpoints.
+The plot shows the maximum likelihood estimators for the straight line segments and breakpoint positions.
+The package automatically carries out a Davies hypothesis test [@davies1987hypothesis, muggeo2008segmented] for the existence of at least 1 breakpoint, here finding strong evidence for breakpoints with $p<0.001$.

 ![An example model fit (red line) to data (grey markers).
 The estimated breakpoint positions (blue lines) and confidence intervals (shaded blue regions) are shown. \label{fig:example}](example.png)